thu-vis/FSLDiagnotor/readme.md

 ## Reproduce the teaser

-You should see the interface of FSLDiagnotor, which is quite similar to the teaser (despite some small modification such as annotations).
-The visual effect may change due to the difference resolution of your browser.
-The figure in our paper is render using a resolution of 1200x800.
-Take chrome as an example, you can enter the dev model using `Ctrl+Shift+I`, and then resize the browser.
-You should see the current resolution of your brower on the top-right corner during you adjustment.
+You should see the interface of FSLDiagnotor after running `python manage.py run`, which is quite similar to the teaser (despite some minor modifications such as annotations).
+The visual effect may change due to the different resolutions of your browser.
+The figure in our paper is rendered using a resolution of 1200x800.
+Take chrome as an example.
+You can enter the dev model using `Ctrl+Shift+I` and then resize the browser.
+You should see the current resolution of your browser in the top-right corner during your adjustment.

 ## Citation